Arctic Exploration Highlights

 You might also be interested in:

-Polar exploration includes the exploration of the Arctic and the Antarctic.
-The Arctic is the area around the Earth's north pole.
-Antarctica is a continent that surrounds the South Pole.
-When you think...more
+Polar exploration includes the physical exploration of the Arctic and the Antarctica.
+The Arctic is the area around the Earth's north pole and includes parts of Canada, Greenland, Russia, the United States...more